 For anyone out there who wants to be at the summit of a mountain the lazy way but doesn’t want to splurge on some fancy transportation mode (i.e., a gondola lift), check out Mt.
 Akita-Komagatake (秋田駒ヶ岳) in Akita Prefecture!
 Although you have to hike a bit longer than Mt.
 Iwaki in Aomori Prefecture, it only takes a bus trip from JR Tazawako Station (田沢湖駅) to the 8th Station of Mt.
 Akita Komagatake before you start the 60 to 90 minutes easy hike to the summit!

-From June to September each year, the mountain becomes lively as the flowers bloom (especially in July when there is a large colony of dicentra peregrina blossoming), attracting many enthusiastic hikers!
+From June to September each year, the mountain becomes lively as the flowers bloom, attracting many enthusiastic hikers!
+The peak season is July when there is a large colony of dicentra peregrina blossoming!

 Important: Mt.
 Akita-Komagatake is open for hiking from June to October only.